tsmarkov/Photography-Blog-Angular/README.md

 ## Project Specification

-**“Photography Blog” is a web application for photographers to share and discover artistic photographies.
+**“Photography Blog”** is a web application for photographers to share and discover artistic photographies.
-The client side of the app is built with Angular 6.
+The client side of the app is built with **Angular 6**.
-For backend are used Firebase Realtime Database and Firebase storage for storing profile pictures and users's photographies.
+For backend are used **Firebase Realtime Database** and **Firebase storage** for storing profile pictures and users's photographies.
 Photography blog have users, photographies and photographies info.
 Each user can register, login and logout.
-Every user can preview all photographies in the gallery and filtering them by category.
+*Every user* can preview all photographies in the **gallery** and filtering them by category.
-Authenticated users can view photographies and their details.
-Can like and comment all photos.
-Upload, edit and delete own.
+*Authenticated users* can view photographies and their details.
+Can like and comment all photos. **Upload, edit and delete** own.
 Also can view other users profiles and their uploaded photos.
-Admins can edit and delete all users photos, edit and delete users profiles and give users administrator privileges.**
+*Admins* can edit and delete all users photos, edit and delete users profiles and give users administrator privileges.**

 ## Functionality